 Paddlers can stretch their legs in the forest at Kinney Point, dig for clams in season and nab one of three Cascadia Marine Trail campsites for a quiet night in this yet-undeveloped place.
 They also can keep paddling up Washington’s famous water trail.

-Kinney Point is a 67-acre state park property at the south end of Marrowstone Island with 683 feet of saltwater shoreline on Admiralty Inlet and Oak Bay.
+Kinney Point is a 67-acre, marine camping park property at the south end of Marrowstone Island with 683 feet of saltwater shoreline on Admiralty Inlet and Oak Bay.
 It is part of the Cascadia Marine Trail.

 The park has a vault toilet available.
 There is no garbage service to the park, so visitors must pack out what they pack in.